dblock/code.dblock.org/_posts/2011/2011-07-06-non-traditional-methods-of-choosing-technology-for-a-software-project.markdown

 ![]({{ site.url }}/images/posts/2011/2011-07-06-non-traditional-methods-of-choosing-technology-for-a-software-project/image_2.jpg)

 Most experienced engineers that I get a chance to talk to believe that traditional approaches yield about the same quality of results as flipping a coin.
 Committee-type technology decisions that evaluate many angles often make poor choices that produce average outcomes.
 For instance, after eliminating all the dumb and inapplicable choices for a web project, can you really choose between Ruby-on-Rails, Pythonon-Django or Lift-on-Scala?
-It’s a matter of preference and experience and good developers can make almost any of these work.
+It's a matter of preference and experience and good developers can make almost any of these work.

 Flip a coin.
 See which way the wind blows.